digitaldrummerj/old.digitaldrummerj.github.io/_posts/2016/2016-10-18-ionic-v2-setup-osx.md

     ionic run ios

-You are now ready to go create your ionic applications.
+## Congratulations

+Congratulations, you made it through the guide and have everything setup to create your ionic applications for both Android and Ionic.